Categories

 These observations revealed

-that wild-type E-cadherin could down-regulate cyclin-D1 expression, induce G1 phase
+that wild-type E-cadherin could down-regulate cyclin-D1 expression, induce G

 arrest, and inhibit cell proliferation in MDA-MB-435 cells.
 Once N-glycosylation